OnkarBhattacharya/PortfolioForge/docs/AI_MODELS.md

 We primarily leverage two models from the **Gemini family**:

 1.  **Gemini 1.5 Pro**: A powerful, multi-modal model capable of processing large contexts, including text, images, and entire documents (like PDFs).
 This is the engine behind our CV parsing feature.
 2.  **Gemini 2.5 Flash**: A fast and efficient model optimized for text generation tasks where low latency is critical.
-This powers our real-time content suggestions.
+This powers our real-time content suggestions and other data import features.

 All AI logic is encapsulated in server-side "flows" located in the `src/ai/flows/` directory.

 ---

-## Feature 1: Multi-Modal AI CV Parser
+## The AI Data Import Engine

-This is the cornerstone intelligent feature of PortfolioForge, designed to eliminate the tedious task of manual data entry.
+This is the core data aggregation suite of the platform, designed to eliminate the tedious task of manual data entry by leveraging AI to parse data from multiple sources.

-### 1.1.
-Purpose & User Benefit
+### 1. Multi-Modal AI CV Parser

-The CV Parser allows a user to upload their curriculum vitae (CV) in either **PDF or image format**.
-The AI analyzes the document and automatically extracts structured professional data, populating the user's profile in seconds.
+- **Purpose**: Allows a user to upload their curriculum vitae (CV) in **PDF or image format**.
+The AI analyzes the document and automatically extracts structured professional data.

-### 1.2.
-Model Used: `googleai/gemini-1.5-pro`

-We use the Gemini 1.5 Pro model for this task due to its advanced **multi-modal reasoning capabilities**.
-It can natively understand both the textual content and the **visual layout** of a document.
-This is crucial because CVs are often visually structured with columns, sections, and different font sizes, which provide important context that a simple text extraction would miss.

-### 1.3.
-Technical Flow

-The process works as follows:

-1.  **Frontend Upload**: In `src/app/import-data/page.tsx`, the user selects a file (e.g., `my_cv.pdf`).
+- **Model Used**: `googleai/gemini-1.5-pro` for its advanced multi-modal reasoning capabilities, allowing it to understand both text and visual layout.
+- **Flow File**: `src/ai/flows/cv-parser.ts`
+- **Technical Flow**:
-2.  **Data URI Conversion**: The frontend converts the file into a **data URI** (a Base64-encoded string with a MIME type, e.g., `data:application/pdf;base64,...`).
-This is a standard way to represent file data as a string.
+    1. The frontend (`src/app/import-data/page.tsx`) converts the uploaded file into a **data URI**.
-3.  **API Request**: The data URI is sent to our backend API route at `/api/cv-parser`.
+    2. The data URI is sent to the backend API route at `/api/cv-parser`.
-4.  **Genkit Flow Invocation**: The API route invokes the `cvParserFlow` located in `src/ai/flows/cv-parser.ts`.
-5.  **Model Execution**: The flow passes the data URI to the Gemini 1.5 Pro model.
-The prompt instructs the model to act as an expert document analyst and return a structured JSON object.
+    3. The API route invokes the `cvParserFlow`, which passes the data URI to the Gemini 1.5 Pro model.
-6.  **Structured Output**: The model processes the document and returns the data in a JSON format that matches our predefined `CvDataSchema`.
+    4. The model returns a structured JSON object conforming to the `CvDataSchema` (defined in `src/lib/types.ts`).
-7.  **Save to Firestore**: The API route receives the structured data and saves it to the user's document in the Firestore database.
+    5. The API route saves the structured data to the user's document in Firestore.

-### 1.4.
-Schema & Prompt Engineering

-The reliability of this feature hinges on strong "structured output" prompting.

--   **Schema (`CvDataSchema`)**: In `src/ai/flows/cv-parser.ts`, we define a strict Zod schema (`CvDataSchema`) that outlines the exact JSON structure we expect back from the model.
-This includes nested objects for personal info, experience, education, and arrays for skills.
--   **Prompt**: The prompt explicitly tells the model to use this schema for its response.
-This ensures we always get back clean, predictable data that our application can use, rather than unstructured text.
+### 2. AI LinkedIn Profile Parser

+- **Purpose**: Allows users to paste the raw text from their LinkedIn profile and have the AI intelligently structure it.
+- **Model Used**: `googleai/gemini-2.5-flash` for its speed in text analysis.
+- **Flow File**: `src/ai/flows/linkedin-parser.ts`
+- **Technical Flow**:
+    1. The user pastes raw text into a dialog on the "Import Data" page.
+    2. The text is sent to the `/api/linkedin-parser` endpoint.
+    3. The `linkedInParserFlow` is invoked, which instructs the model to parse the text based on common LinkedIn section headers (Experience, Education, etc.).
+    4. The output is structured into the same shared `CvDataSchema`.
+    5. The structured data is saved to the user's profile in Firestore, unifying it with any existing CV data.

+### 3. GitHub Repository Importer

+- **Purpose**: To automatically import a user's public GitHub repositories as portfolio items.
+- **Technology Used**: This flow uses the standard GitHub REST API and does not require a generative model.
+- **Flow File**: `src/ai/flows/github-importer.ts`
+- **Technical Flow**:
+    1. The user provides their GitHub username in a dialog on the "Import Data" page.
+    2. The username is sent to the `/api/github-importer` endpoint.
+    3. The `githubImporterFlow` fetches the user's public repositories, sorted by stars.
+    4. The flow extracts the name, description, URL, and primary language for the top repositories.
+    5. The API route then creates new `PortfolioItem` documents in Firestore for each imported repository.

+### 4. AI Web Content Importer

+- **Purpose**: To create a portfolio item from any public URL (e.g., a blog post, an article, or a project website).
+- **Model Used**: `googleai/gemini-2.5-flash`.
+- **Flow File**: `src/ai/flows/web-importer.ts`
+- **Technical Flow**:
+    1. The user provides a URL in a dialog on the "Import Data" page.
+    2. The URL is sent to the `/api/web-importer` endpoint.
+    3. The `webImporterFlow` first fetches the raw HTML content of the page.
+    4. This content is then passed to the Gemini model with a prompt instructing it to act as a content analyst: extract the title, generate a professional summary, and suggest 3-5 relevant tags.
+    5. The structured output is used by the API route to create a new `PortfolioItem` in Firestore.

 ---

-## Feature 2: AI Content Co-pilot
+## AI Content Co-pilot

-Once a user's data has been imported, the AI Content Co-pilot helps them overcome writer's block and craft a compelling professional narrative.

-### 2.1.
-Purpose & User Benefit

-This feature generates professional, tailored suggestions for a user's portfolio headline and summary based on their imported CV data and identified profession.

-### 2.2.
-Model Used: `googleai/gemini-2.5-flash`

-We use the Gemini 2.5 Flash model for this feature.
-Since this is an interactive feature where the user clicks a button and expects a quick response, the low latency and high efficiency of Gemini 2.5 Flash are ideal.

-### 2.3.
-Technical Flow
+- **Purpose**: To help users overcome writer's block by generating professional headlines and summaries for their portfolio.
+- **Model Used**: `googleai/gemini-2.5-flash` for its low latency, which is ideal for an interactive feature.
+- **Flow File**: `src/ai/flows/ai-powered-content-suggestions.ts`
+- **Technical Flow**:

-1.  **Frontend Request**: On the "AI Assistant" page (`src/app/ai-assistant/page.tsx`), the user clicks "Generate Suggestions."
+    1. On the "AI Assistant" page (`src/app/ai-assistant/page.tsx`), the user clicks "Generate Suggestions."
-2.  **Data Payload**: The frontend gathers the user's professional data (parsed CV data, profession, etc.) from local storage or state.
-3.  **Flow Invocation**: The data is passed to the `generatePortfolioContentSuggestions` function in `src/ai/flows/ai-powered-content-suggestions.ts`.
+    2. The user's professional data (from their parsed CV/LinkedIn) is passed to the `generatePortfolioContentSuggestions` flow.
-4.  **Model Execution**: The Genkit flow constructs a prompt that includes the user's data and instructs the model to act as an expert career coach and copywriter.
+    3. The flow constructs a prompt that assigns the model the persona of an expert career coach and provides it with the user's data for context.
-5.  **Content Generation**: The Gemini model generates a `suggestedDescription` and `suggestedSummary`.
+    4. The model generates a `suggestedDescription` and `suggestedSummary`, which are displayed to the user.
-6.  **Display to User**: The suggestions are returned to the frontend and displayed for the user to review, copy, or edit.

-### 2.4.
-Prompt Engineering

-The prompt for this flow is engineered to produce high-quality, relevant content by:

--   **Assigning a Persona**: The prompt begins with, "You are an expert career coach and copywriter..."
-This puts the model in the correct mindset.
--   **Providing Context**: It injects the user's profession and data directly into the prompt, ensuring the suggestions are tailored to their specific field and experience.
--   **Requesting Structured Output**: Like the CV parser, it uses a Zod schema (`PortfolioContentSuggestionsOutputSchema`) to ensure the response is a clean JSON object with the expected fields.